mdom/rdm/README.md

 to -1 and _NEWER_VERSION_ to the current version of the page.
 If _OLDER_VERSION_ is negative it is substracted from _NEWER_VERSION_.

+## rename TITLE

+Open the rename dialog for the specified wiki page.
+As their's no api to rename a page, rdm has to use the browser.

 # CONFIGURATION FILE

 Either \<\$XDG_CONFIG_HOME/rdm/rdmrc> or \<\~/.rdmrc\> are sourced on